 |198||UPSHUR||T||2 Apr 1973/C||2 Apr 1973||2 Apr 1973||MA/S||--|

-Approved characteristics for a Troop Transport (AP) conversion from a superliner hull (P6-S4-DS1, SS UNITED STATES), SCB Project No. 71, were promulgated on 20 November 1952 with a final change on 25 March 1957, approved characteristics for the conversion of SS MARIPOSA and MONTEREY to troop transports (AP), SCB Project No. 14E, were promulgated on 18 December 1952 with a final change on 25 September 1957, approved characteristics for a Troop Transport conversion from MA hull type P3-S2-DL2, SCB Project 14C, were promulgated on 15 January 1953 with a final change on 25 September 1957, and approved characteristics for the conversion of passenger ships to troop transports (AP), Project 120, for purposes of mobilization planning, were promulgated on 16 March 1954 with a final change on 13 December 1957.
+Contingency designs for other troopship conversions were also prepared at this time.
+Approved characteristics for a Troop Transport (AP) conversion from a superliner hull (P6-S4-DS1, SS UNITED STATES), SCB Project No. 71, were promulgated on 20 November 1952 with a final change on 25 March 1957; approved characteristics for the conversion of SS MARIPOSA and MONTEREY (built 1931-32 and in postwar layup in 1952) to troop transports (AP), SCB Project No. 14E, were promulgated on 18 December 1952 with a final change on 25 September 1957; approved characteristics for a Troop Transport conversion from MA hull type P3-S2-DL2 (INDEPENDENCE and CONSTITUTION), SCB Project 14C, were promulgated on 15 January 1953 with a final change on 25 September 1957; and approved characteristics for the conversion of passenger ships to troop transports (AP), Project 120, for purposes of mobilization planning, were promulgated on 16 March 1954 with a final change on 13 December 1957.
 None of these projects was proceeded with.